Vishal73040/BotBrowser/examples/bot-script/README.md

 ## Key APIs Available

-Since your script runs in a privileged context, you have access to:
+Because scripts run in a privileged context, you have access to:

 - **`chrome.debugger`** - Full Chrome DevTools Protocol access
 - **`chrome.runtime`** - Runtime APIs